chrisgrieser/nvim-genghis/README.md

 - `.createNewFile`: Create a new file.
 If no extension is provided, uses the extension of the current file.
 - `.duplicateFile`: Duplicate the current file.
 If no extension is provided, uses the current file extension.
 - `.trashFile{trashLocation = "your/path/"}`: Move the current file the trash location.
 Defaults to location is `$HOME/.Trash/`. ⚠️ Any existing file in the trash location with the same name is overwritten, making that file irretrievable.
-- `.moveSelectionToNewFile`: Visual Line Mode Command.
-Prompts for a new file name and moves the current selection to that new file.
-Note that the selection is moved linewise.
+- `.moveSelectionToNewFile`: Prompts for a new file name and moves the current selection to that new file.
+Note that this is a Visual Line Mode command; the selection is moved linewise.

 ## Why that name
 A nod to [vim.eunuch](https://github.com/tpope/vim-eunuch) - as opposed to childless eunuchs, it is said that Genghis Khan [has fathered thousands of children](https://allthatsinteresting.com/genghis-khan-children).